stimulusreflex/stimulus_reflex/docs/quickstart.md

 {% hint style="success" %}
 **Concerns like managing state and rendering views are handled server side.** Instance variables set in the Reflex action can be combined with cached fragments and potentially updated data fetched from ActiveRecrd to modify the UI.

 _The magic is that there is no magic_.
-What the user sees is the exact same thing they would see if the refresh their page.
+What the user sees is the exact same thing they would see if they refreshed the page.

 StimulusReflex keeps a 1:1 relationship between application state and what is visible in the browser so that you simply don't have to manage state on the client.
 This translates to a massive reduction in application complexity and frees you to spend your time on features instead of state syncronization.
 {% endhint %}